tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_14.md

 {{> DiffBox tutorialName="meteor-angular2-socially" step="14.15"}}

-And then in the component itself:
+And let's add the new Pipe to the shared declarations file:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="14.16"}}